-- 1565 The Label Information Provider is grouped with the Order Filler, generates label information, and sends it to the Label Broker. - a) A test order is generated either on the Order Placer side or on the Order Filler side.
+The Label Information Provider is grouped with the Order Filler, generates label information, and sends it to the Label Broker.

-b) In both cases, the Order Filler gets this order, and in due time, schedules it and calculates the needed containers and associated barcode labels for this order.
-Then the Order Filler sends the labeling instructions to the Label Broker.
+a) A test order is generated either on the Order Placer side or on the Order Filler side.

-d) The labeled containers are then used for specimen collection and then sent to the laboratory for testing.
+- b) In both cases, the Order Filler gets this order, and in due time, schedules it and calculates the needed containers and associated barcode labels for this order.
+Then the Order Filler sends the labeling instructions to the Label Broker. - c) The Label Broker issues the containers with barcode labels. - 1575 d) The labeled containers are then used for specimen collection and then sent to the laboratory for testing.